koushisa/recoil-aspida-architecture/README.md

 This architecture is opinionated, but intended to scalable
 - cache based state management
 - feature sliced structure
-- Render as you fetch Pattern for asynchronious data
+- Render as you fetch pattern for asynchronious data

 Sample code includes some features for explanation.